saileshkpandey/Auto-Login/README.md

-# Wi-Fi-Connector
+# Auto Login
-This will connect to the Wi-Fi
+Simple Python code to login on any website.